marcusstenbeck/marcusstenbeck.github.io/reading-history/index.md

 # Reading History

-On this page I list stories, articles, books, and scriptures (maybe?) that I've read.
-Mostly, it's for me to keep track of inspiring stuff.
-I can point friends to the page as well, I guess.
-The usage potential truly is endless.
+On this page I keep track of stories, articles, books, and scriptures *(maybe?)* that I've read.
+I can point friends to the page.
+The potential of this page is truly endless, I guess.

 *This page is continually updated and amended.*